mre/endler.dev/content/static/about/index.md

 ## Side Projects

-* I run [*Hello, Rust!*], a YouTube channel about the Rust programming language.
+- I run [*Hello, Rust!*], a YouTube channel about the Rust programming language.
-* codeprints.dev is a shop for printing your Github contributions to decorate your office.
+- [codeprints.dev](https://codeprints.dev) is a shop for art prints from your Github contributions to decorate your home-office.
-* analysis-tools.dev is an open comparison platform for static/dynamic code analysis software, listing 500+ tools.
+- [analysis-tools.dev](https://analysis-tools.dev) is an open comparison
+  platform for static/dynamic code analysis software, listing 500+ tools.

 ## Open Source